 The damages that can occur in your psyche if you have a narcissistic father can have long-lasting effects.
 But it doesn’t mean that these effects have to last a lifetime.

 You can heal and protect yourself (and even have some modicum of a relationship with your narcissistic father in the future).
+The problem of narcissistic parenting, as studies show, is at an all-time high and dealing with its effects can be problematic.

-But you can only do so if you choose to heal the damage that will have occurred and then practice acceptance and build your boundaries (that you don’t share with your Father to help you manage your relationship with him).
+But you can only do so if you choose to heal the damage that will have occurred and then practice acceptance and build your boundaries (that you don’t share with your father to help you manage your relationship with him).

 1. Go for therapy